-Most migrants living in India are Hindus, finds Pew Research study
+Most migrants living in India are Hindus, finds Pew study

 Help us report from the ground on the Great Nicobar Project.

-The think tank released projections in 2021 estimating that Hindus constituted 79% of the population, while Muslims constituted 15%.
-According to the 2011 Census, 79.8% of India’s population were Hindus, while 14.2% were Muslims.

-The study by Pew Research also said that Muslims and Christians were more likely than others to have left India.
+The study also said that Muslims and Christians were more likely than others to have left India.

-In 2020, about 41% of Indians who migrated elsewhere were Hindus, according to the research.
-This figure was significantly lower than the overall percentage of Hindus in the country.
+In 2020, about 41% of Indians who migrated to other countries were Hindus, according to Pew Research.
+This figure was significantly lower than the overall share of Hindus in the country.

-In contrast, 33% of Indians who migrated elsewhere were Muslims, and 16% were Christians, the figures for both communities being significantly higher than their share in the country’s overall population.
-According to the 2011 Census, Christians constituted 2.3% of the country’s population.
+In contrast, 33% of Indians who left the country in 2020 were Muslims and 16% were Christians.
+The figures for both communities were significantly higher than their share in the country’s overall population.

 The Pew Research study noted that in recent decades, violent attacks on religious minorities, including Muslims and Christians, have been associated with a “rising tide of Hindu nationalism in India”.